 District of Colorado

-Mr. Scott maintains a general civil litigation practice in state and federal courts, with particular emphasis on governmental defense, civil rights, and employment law.
+Mr. Scott maintains a general civil litigation practice in state and federal courts, with particular emphasis on employment law, governmental defense, and civil rights.

 His practice includes the defense of employers and businesses in state and federal courts and in matters before state and federal administrative agencies, including the Texas Workforce Commission and the Equal Employment Opportunity Commission.
 Mr. Scott has advised employers on classifying employees properly and also represented clients during investigations conducted by the United States Department of Labor.